 - Carrots score 41 when boiled and 16 when raw.

 Low-GI vegetables are also safe for people with diabetes, such as:

 - snow peas

-It is worth remembering that the GI gives a relative value to each food item, and it does not refer to an amount of sugar.
-The glycemic load (GL) refers to how much a person will eat in a serving.
+It is important to note that the GI gives a relative value to each food item and does not refer to the specific sugar content.
+Glycemic load (GL) refers to how much glucose will enter the body in one serving of a food.

-Protein: Daily protein recommendations depend on a person's size, sex, activity level, and other factors.
-People should speak to a doctor for the best insight on what their ideal daily protein intake is.
+Daily protein recommendations depend on a person's size, sex, activity level, and other factors.
+People can speak to a doctor for the best insight on what their ideal daily protein intake should be.

 Pregnant or lactating women, highly active people, and those with large bodies need more protein than others.